-understand this takes work, and that it is and the value of being part of an effective and efficient team. s reasonable for my co-workers to have expectations that I winutlined in the Good Co-Worker Clause.
-I have the same • work, and develop and change over time, and from time to f I am having difficulty with another co-worker, I will seek ervisor or Human Resources Generalist.
-Please sign here, and turn this into your supervisor: Name: Date:
+understand this takes work, and that erstand the value of being part of an effective and efficient team. it is reasonable for my co-workers to have expectations that I wil s outlined in the Good Co-Worker Clause.
+I have the same time, relationships can have struggles ake work, and develop and change over time, and from time to s.
+If I am having difficulty with another co-worker, I will seek supervisor or Human Resources Manager.
+Please sign here, and turn this into yo our supervisor: Name: Date: